pydelhi/talks/guidelines/reviewing.md

 This is less about what we do for each incoming proposal and more about what we do over the course of our involvement with the Python community.
 When the opportunity arises naturally, whether at meetups, online, or with colleagues, invite women, non-binary folks, and underrepresented groups to consider submitting a proposal.
 Encourage people with expertise in Python internals, packaging, DevOps, testing, performance, and other under-represented technical areas to put in a talk.

-Progress here is gradual and cumulative.
+Our progress here is gradual and cumulative.
 We already face a diversity challenge in open source and in Python, and we do not want our curation to inadvertently exacerbate it.
 Every reviewer contributes simply by keeping this goal in mind.

 ---